metal-crow/Sentry-Gun-Computer-Vision/README.md

 I have a partial C++ port written, but i am unsure if i will finish porting this.

+NOTES:
+grid based detection?
+Inaccuate, fast, scalable.
+Split image into grid, thread each, find grid with most movement.
+Target.

 Package Info
 ------------
 main
 The main method and thread

 PreProcessing
-anything that occurs to the image before analysis of it
+anything that occurs to the image before analysis of the image

 Processing
 Analysis of the image